 Make sure you know how much the items originally cost though so that you can be sure you’re getting a good deal.
 Peek under the sale price if you have to.
 Sometimes you’ll find that you’re just saving a few pennies so it may not actually be worth it.

 The priciest items are placed on the middle shelves at eye level so be sure to check out the items on the top and bottom shelves (so THAT’S why boxed wine is always on the bottom shelf)!

 16. Don’t buy single serving foods

 You probably already know this but it’s much more expensive to buy items in single serving bags.
-I sometimes put goldfish in my daughter’s lunch box but I buy the full bag and then just use a re-usable container.
-It’s cheaper and I can also determine how much she gets.
-Some of the single serving bags actually contain too much food and a lot of it ends up getting thrown away.
+I sometimes put goldfish in my daughter’s lunch box but I buy the full bag and then use a re-usable container.
+It’s cheaper and I can also determine how big a serving she gets.
+Some of the single serving bags actually contain too much and it doesn’t get eaten.
 As a former teacher, I saw this happen a lot, both at snacktime and at lunchtime.

 17. Buy meat in bulk and freeze